 This report is intended to summarize an approach to satisfy the BART requirements of the Regional Haze Rule based on the "cumulative assessment of contribution" option for determining if eligible sources are subject to BART.
-We also review BART-eligible facilities in the MANE-VU region and provide - on a regional basis - an analysis of the general applicability of the five factors for various source categories subject to BART.
-This analysis will allow MANE-VU states to place their facility-specific BART determinations into the regional context of similar sources within MANE-VU.
-This review includes an examination of individual units' impacts on visibility at Class I areas, based on CALPUFF modeling and an evaluation of existing or potential controls and feasibility of these controls relative to the statutory factors identified in the BART rule.
+We also review BART-eligible sources in the MANE-VU region and provide - on a regional basis - an analysis of the general applicability of the five factors for various source categories subject to BART.
+This analysis should not be viewed as preventing states from exercising their flexibility in structuring their own approach to BART or in applying the five factors to that approach.
+Rather, this analysis will allow MANE-VU states to place their source-specific BART determinations into the regional context of similar sources within MANE-VU.
+This review includes an examination of individual units' impacts on visibility at Class I areas, based on CALPUFF modeling and an evaluation of existing or potential controls and feasibility of these controls relative to the statutory factors identified in the BART rule4.